jpmvferreira/stag/README.md

 where `<tags>` and `<tags_alt>` are ignored and `<tag>` will be renamed to `<tag_new>`.
 If `<tag_new>` already exists, they will be merged.

 > [!NOTE]
-> To avoid ghost overwrites, Stag does not allow you to change the name of a file to one that already exists.
+> To avoid ghost overwrites, StagFS does not allow you to change the name of a file to one that already exists.
 As for tags, it will refuse to change the name to a tag that is not visible in the current subdirectory to avoid ghost merges.

 # Motivation